TANG16/attn-fs-archs/README.md

 Currently, not all architectures are available.
 This packages will be updated in the future (I hope that).

-The code here is developed as a python package, pitifully it is not available in PyPi yet :disappointed:.
+The code here is developed as a python package.
 Anyway, a magic makefile is included (for your comfort :wink:), and some specifications are included below.

 ## Installing from PyPi